fsouza/fnlfmt/README.md

-Certain forms which have a body are sometimes allowed to keep their body on the same line as the call, if the original code has it that way, provided the body doesn't nest more than one level and fits in the line length limit.
+Certain forms which have a body are sometimes allowed to keep their body on the same line as the call, if the original code has it that way, provided the body doesn't nest more than two levels and fits in the line length limit.

 Strings are formatted using `:colon-notation` where possible, unless